mewadanisarg/mewadanisarg/README.md

 ## About Me

 My name is Nisarg Mewada and I'm currently working for Microsoft Xandr(aka AppNexus) as Technical Support Engineer.
 On daily basis I work with MySQL, Javascript, HTML, Jira, Salesforce, Confluence and internal troublehsooting tools.
-Analytical, communication and time mananegment skills helped to climb the knownledge ledder within the organisation.
+Analytical, communication and time mananegment skills helped me to climb the knownledge ledder within the organisation.

 I have graduated as **Full Stack Web Developer** From Spiced Academy's Bootcamp in June 2021.